 In \S \ref{s3}, geometric applications for relativistic spacetimes are obtained.
-First, we give a brief explanation about the role of Cauchy hypersurfaces for Einstein equations \S \ref{s3a} and the meaning of causality conditions for spacetimes \S \ref{s3b}.
-Then, these elements are characterized in terms of Finslerian ones, namely, a Randers metric in the case of a standard stationary spacetime \S \ref{s3c} and a wind Riemannian structure for SSTK ones \S \ref{s3d}.
-Notice that the former spacetimes are an extension of the latter, which permit a description of settled black holes beyond their (Killing) horizons.
+First, we give a brief explanation about the role of Cauchy hypersurfaces for Einstein equations in \S \ref{s3a} and the meaning of causality conditions for spacetimes in \S \ref{s3b}.
+Then, these elements are characterized in terms of Finslerian ones, namely, a Randers metric in the case of a standard stationary spacetime in \S \ref{s3c} and a wind Riemannian structure for SSTK ones in \S \ref{s3d}.
+Notice that the former spacetimes are an extension of the latter, allowing a description of settled black holes beyond their (Killing) horizons.

 In \S \ref{s4}, we will explore the Finslerian applications of Lorentzian Geometry.
 In some cases, the stationary spacetime viewpoint has suggested some results related to geodesics that turn out to hold for arbitrary Finsler metrics.
 But it is especially interesting the case of singular Finsler metrics such as Kropina or, more generally, the wind Riemannian ones.
-The viewpoint of Lorentzian geometry desingularizes the problem allowing for a better understanding of these geometries.
+The viewpoint of Lorentzian Geometry desingularizes the problem allowing for a better understanding of these geometries.
 Moreover, the wind Riemannian structures provide the natural full setting to understand the classification of Randers metrics of constant flag curvature, thus, revisiting the landmark obtained in \cite{BaRoSh04}.